w3c/wai-about-wai/_about/projects/wai-coop/symposium1.md

 Position papers must be submitted in the <a href="../Title_of_the_Contribution_-_Submission_for_WAI-CooP_and_W3C_APA_Symposium.html" download>template</a> provided, be valid HTML, and meet WCAG 2.1 Level AA.

-Papers are to be submitted through the [symposium submission management system](https://www.openconf.org/waicoop1/openconf.php) by 6 October 2021.
+Submit papers through the [symposium submission management system](https://www.openconf.org/waicoop1/openconf.php) by 6 October 2021.

 ## Review Process
 {:#review}